 A sales tax is a tax on items for sale that are deemed non-essential.
 These items vary from state to state.
 For instance, some states will tax clothing while others like Minnesota, New Jersey, Vermont and Pennsylvania don’t.
 Still others tax clothing only up to a certain cap.

 If you’re a seller on Amazon, you’ll need to collect sales taxes on behalf of the government, depending on the products you sell and where your sales tax nexus is located.
+(We have a free sales tax calculator you can use to find local sales tax rates)

 So What Is a Sales Tax Nexus?